-We’ve survived Covid, and here we are, hanging out in the Bird again.
+It was a cold, dark and stormy night – wait – that’s another story.
+Let’s start again… Good news: we’ve survived Covid, and here we are, hanging out in the Whirlybird Compound again.
 (BTW – we have had a lot of great comments about this photo – it was taken by our friend and photographer, Robin May.)